Ten Steps to Implementing Your Lease Accounting Project

 Learn more about the Critical Success Factors for Collecting Your Lease Accounting Data.

 Step 8 – Accounting Estimates and Judgments

 With all the contractual and operational data on leases collected, it is time to apply the new accounting principles to your leases.
 Each contract will need to be reviewed to assess whether it meets the definition of a lease.
 Those qualifying as leases will need to be classified as operating or finance according to FASB’s new rules.
 Lease and non-lease components will need to be separated.
-The discount rates, initial direct costs, begin and end dates will need to be determined for each lease.
-Assumptions, judgments and comments for each step of the process should be recorded in your lease accounting system.
+The discount rates, initial direct costs, and begin and end dates will need to be determined for each lease.
+Assumptions, judgments, and comments for each step of the process should be recorded in your lease accounting system.
 These are just a few of the steps required.